umutbaykan/flask-tutorial/README.md

 1) Clone this repository.
 2) Open a terminal and navigate to the api folder within the project's root folder.

-Before you install dependencies, you might want to create a python virtual environment for this project.
-The instructions below are for a macOS system, you can find out more about creating virtual environments for your opearting system through this [link](https://docs.python.org/3/library/venv.html).
+Before you install dependencies, you might want to create a Python virtual environment for this project.
+The instructions below are for a macOS system, you can find out more about creating virtual environments for your operating system through this [link](https://docs.python.org/3/library/venv.html).
 ```terminal
 # battleship/api
 # To create a virtual environment